 If you think that starting local means sabotaging your dreams to travel the globe, don’t worry; it won’t.
 Though it might be less fun to write about than an exotic destination, it’s a short-term step that will best help you accomplish a long-term goal.
 Travel writing, is, after all, your dream job, right?
 The fact that it’s not all fancy getaways and modeling Icelandic backpacks is why it still is – and therefore still feels like – work.
 It doesn’t have to be the worst experience ever, though.
 Once I made the decision to become a Milwaukee expert, I realized how many iconic things in the city I still had yet to do!
 Since that realization, I’ve hiked at Lakeshore State Park, visited the Villa Terrace Decorative Arts Museum, taken a boat tour with Riverwalk Boat Tours & Rentals, and am heading to the Harley-Davidson Museum with my dad later this month.
 See?
 It’s all about perspective… and resume building.
 Kind of a cool internship though, right?

-KEY TO SUCCESS #2 - Be Like a Puppy and Tag Along!
+TRAVEL BLOGGER TIP #2 - Make Like a Puppy & Tag Along!

 I first started doing this when I went to Jackson, Wyoming and remembered that a friend of mine from high school now lives in the area.
 She was excited to see me and suggested an awesome local restaurant to meet up at, as well as gave us great recommendations for places to ski!
 I have since connected with friends in Atlanta, Georgia and Des Moines, Iowa, too.
 This might not save you money, but I’m getting to that part.
-If you have friends or relatives who live near a destination you want to visit, reach out and ask if you could stay with them for a few days!
-You’ll want to make sure they’re people you like, since they’ll be your travel resource and potential adventure buddy during your stay.
+If you have friends or relatives who live near a destination you want to visit, reach out and ask if you could stay with them for a few days.
 Free lodging is one of the best ways to reduce your overall travel spending, so do not underestimate the potential of this tip.